SolarDub/make_fake_vmap/README.md

 - number prefix 1 relates to maps that include all physical velocity components (i.e. axisymmetric flows + supergranulation),
 - number prefix 5 relates to maps that include axisymmetric flows only,
 - number prefix 9 relates to maps that include supergranule flows only.
+- for example, vvel_5000.data contains the poloidal velocity map for the axisymmetric flows only.

 These files may be viewed using the provided Python programs:
 - plot_map.py plots velocity maps for all three components